gher-uliege/gher-uliege.github.io/Diva-Workshops/installation.md

 using IJulia
 notebook()
 ```
 A new browser window should open.
-Then, click on New => Julia 1.3.
+Then, click on New => Julia 1.x (where 1.x is you julia version).
 In the text box, type `1+2` and then hit `Control-Enter`.
 The answer should be 3!
 Normally your notebook should open in your home directory so you see the files/directories you have there.
 If you want to see another directory tree, you can try to open the browser interface with

 ```julia
 using IJulia